Mayank6062/React-Airbnb/README.md

 Lets say you select a category, location and date range, you will be able to share URL with a logged out friend in another browser and they will see the same results

-How to write POST and DELETE routes in route handlers (app/api)
+POST and DELETE routes in route handlers (app/api)

-How to fetch data in server react components by directly accessing database (WITHOUT API!)
+fetch data in server react components by directly accessing database (WITHOUT API!)

-How to handle files like error.tsx and loading.tsx which are new Next 13 templating files to unify loading and error handling
+handle files like error.tsx and loading.tsx which are new Next 13 templating files to unify loading and error handling

-How to handle relations between Server and Child components!

-Prerequisites
-Node version 14.x

 Cloning the repository ------------> git clone https://github.com/Mayank6062/React-Airbnb.git